OpenPoiesis/poietic-tool/README.md

 ./install
 ```

-The tool will be installed in the Swift Package Manager's' `~/.swiftpm/bin`
+The tool will be installed in the Swift Package Manager's `~/.swiftpm/bin`
 directory.
 Make sure you have the directory in your `PATH`, if you do not, then
 add the following to the end of your `~/.zshrc` or `~/.bashrc` file: